dji-sdk/Mobile-SDK-Doc/source/android-tutorials/UILibraryDemo.md

 Then, select the **Tools -> Android -> Sync Project with Gradle Files** on the top bar and wait for Gradle project sync finish.

 **4**.
-Now, open the MainActivity.java file in `com.dji.uilibrary` package and add `import dji.sdk.sdkmanager.DJISDKManager;` at the bottom of the import classes section as shown below:
+Now, open the MainActivity.java file and add `import dji.sdk.sdkmanager.DJISDKManager;` at the bottom of the import classes section as shown below:

 ~~~java
 package com.dji.uilibrarydemo;